rsapkf/42/docs/open-source-software.md

     - [zim-desktop-wiki/zim-desktop-wiki](https://github.com/zim-desktop-wiki/zim-desktop-wiki) - graphical text editor used to maintain a collection of wiki pages.
     - [outline/outline](https://github.com/outline/outline) - The fastest wiki and knowledge base for growing teams.
 Beautiful, feature rich, markdown compatible and open source.
     - [HabitRPG/habitica](https://github.com/HabitRPG/habitica) - A habit tracker app which treats your goals like a Role Playing Game.
-    - [zotero/zotero](https://github.com/zotero/zotero) - Zotero is a free, easy-to-use tool to help you collect, organize, cite, and share your research sources.
     - [kickscondor/fraidycat](https://github.com/kickscondor/fraidycat) - Follow blogs, wikis, YouTube channels, as well as accounts on Twitter, Instagram, etc. from a single page.
     - [dnote/dnote](https://github.com/dnote/dnote) - A simple command line notebook for programmers.
     - [jrnl-org/jrnl](https://github.com/jrnl-org/jrnl) - Collect your thoughts and notes without leaving the command line.